 Akita Castle Ruins Historical Museum: See excavation survey materials and learn about the overall appearance of Akita Castle

-The Akita Castle Ruins Historical Museum exhibits valuable artifacts and materials that have been excavated to date, and provides a good understanding of the role of Akita Castle and the structure of the building.
+The Akita Castle Ruins Historical Museumdisplays valuable artifacts and materials excavated to date, providing a clear understanding of the role of Akita Castle and its building structure.

 The exhibits include wooden tablets (with dates and names written in ink) that can identify the castle's location, roof tiles, ancient documents, weapons, and earthenware.
 They are organized by purpose and chronological order, allowing visitors to gain a clear understanding of the history of Akita Castle.
 There is also a video that introduces the role of Akita Castle